Genetic Testing for Epilepsy

 NOTE: Commercially available tests include GeneDx®, GeneDx® Childhood Onset epilepsy panel, GeneDx® Infancy Panel.
 The Courtagen epiSEEK®, Emory Genetics® Epilepsy and Seizure Disorders Sequencing panel.
 The tests are not cleared for marketing by the U.S. Food and Drug Administration (FDA).
 Each is available under the auspices of the Clinical Laboratory Improvement Act (CLIA).
 (See Regulatory Status).

 Epilepsy is defined as the occurrence of 2 or more unprovoked seizures.
 It is a common neurologic disorder, with approximate 3% of the population developing the disorder over their entire lifespan.
-(1) The condition is generally chronic, requiring treatment with one or more medications to adequately control symptoms.
-Seizures can be controlled by anti-epileptic medications in most cases, but some patients are resistant to medications and further options such as surgery, vagus nerve stimulation, and/or the ketogenic diet can be used.
-(2)
+(2) The condition is generally chronic, requiring treatment with one or more medications to adequately control symptoms.
+Seizures can be controlled by anti-epileptic medications in most cases, but some patients are resistant to medications, and further options such as surgery, vagus nerve stimulation, and/or the ketogenic diet can be used.
+(3)

-Epilepsy is heterogeneous in etiology and clinical expression, and can be classified in a variety of ways.
+Epilepsy is heterogeneous in etiology and clinical expression and can be classified in a variety of ways.
 Most commonly, classification is done by the clinical phenotype, i.e., the type of seizures that occur.
-The International League Against Epilepsy (ILAE) developed the classification system shown in Table 1, (3) which is widely used for clinical care and research purposes.
+The International League Against Epilepsy (ILAE) developed the classification system shown in Table (2,4) which is widely used for clinical care and research purposes.
 Classification of seizures can also be done on the basis of age of onset:

 Dravet syndrome (also known as severe myoclonic epilepsy in infancy or polymorphic myoclonic epilepsy in infancy) falls on a spectrum of SCN1A-related seizure disorders, which includes febrile seizures at the mild end to Dravet syndrome and intractable childhood epilepsy with generalized tonic-clonic seizures at the severe end.
 The spectrum may be associated with multiple seizure phenotypes, with a broad spectrum of severity; more severe seizure disorders may be associated with cognitive impairment or deterioration.
-(5) Otohara syndrome is a severe early-onset epilepsy syndrome characterized by intractable tonic spasms, other seizures, interictal EEG abnormalities, and developmental delay.
-It may be secondary to structural abnormalities, but has been associated with mutations in the STXBP1 gene in rare cases.
+(6) Ohtahara syndrome is a severe early-onset epilepsy syndrome characterized by intractable tonic spasms, other seizures, interictal EEG abnormalities, and developmental delay.
+It may be secondary to structural abnormalities but has been associated with mutations in the STXBP1 gene in rare cases.
 West syndrome is an early-onset seizure disorder associated with infantile spasms and the characteristic EEG finding of hypsarrhythmia.
-There are other infantile- or early childhood-onset seizure disorders that likely have a genetic component, but which are characterized by a more benign course, including benign familial neonatal seizures and benign familial infantile seizures.
+There are other seizure disorders that present early in childhood and may have a genetic component but which are characterized by a more benign course, including benign familial neonatal seizures and benign familial infantile seizures.

 Genetics of Epilepsy

-For the severe early epilepsy syndromes, the disorders most frequently reported to be associated with single-gene mutations include GEFS+ syndrome (associated with SCN1A, SCN1B, and GABRG2 mutations), Dravet syndrome (associated with SCN1A mutations, possibly modified by SCN9A mutations), and epilepsy and mental retardation limited to females (associated with PCDH19 mutations).
-Otohara syndrome has been associated with mutations in STXBP1 in cases where patients have no structural or metabolic abnormalities.
-West syndrome is often associated with chromosomal abnormalities or tuberous sclerosis, or is secondary to an identifiable infectious or metabolic cause, but is thought to be due to a multifactorial genetic predisposition when there is not an underlying cause identified.
-(8)
+For the severe early epilepsy syndromes, the disorders most frequently reported to be associated with single-gene mutations include GEFS+ syndrome (associated with SCN1A, SCN1B, GABRG2 mutations), Dravet syndrome (associated with SCN1A mutations, possibly modified by SCN9A mutations), and epilepsy and intellectual disability limited to females (associated with PCDH19 mutations).
+Ohtahara syndrome has been associated with mutations in STXBP1 in cases where patients have no structural or metabolic abnormalities.
+West syndrome is often associated with chromosomal abnormalities or tuberous sclerosis, or may be secondary to an identifiable infectious or metabolic cause, but when there is not an underlying cause identified it is thought to be due to a multifactorial genetic predisposition.
+(9)

 Pharmacogenomics of Epilepsy